vivesweb/rn-Neural-Network-in-pure-PHP-ML-AI/README.md

  # INSTALLATION:
  A lot of easy :smiley:.
 It is written in PURE PHP.
-Only need to inclue the files.
+Only need to include the files.
 Tested on basic PHP installation

          require_once( 'rn.class.php' );